Scuba Diving in Madagascar: Best Dive Sites + Eco-Friendly Resorts

 Boraha Village Ecolodge has been recognised for its sustainable design and operations.
 It also organises whale safaris that uphold marine conservation best practices.

-Fresh, local produce is served up at the onsite restaurant, which specialises in crab.
+Fresh, local produce is served up at the on-site restaurant, which specialises in crab.

 Hotel Ecolodge Riake Resort & Villa